chloesuwignjo/calorie-predictor/README.md

 |              32 |         697.35  |            697.35 |        66      |               66 |
 |              33 |         338.2   |            338.2  |         8      |                8 |

-For us to more easily identify the pattern from the resulting table, we plot the results as a line plot.
+For us to more easily identify the pattern from the resulting table, we plot the results as an overlaid line plot.

 <iframe
   src="assets/interesting.html"